-7.2.2 PRE-HEAT
+7.2.2 STAND-BY

-When there is no demand for heating or hot water, the boiler will periodically light to pre-heat the domestic hot water heat exchanger to approximately 55 °C (measured via the cold water inlet sensor).
-This ensures that the appliance is at operating temperature when there is a request for domestic hot water.
-The parameter for the allowable temperature drop - between pre-heat operation - can be adjusted.
-If the appliance remains inactive for a period of 24 hours, the pump and motorised valve will be energised for a few moments to prevent these components from seizing.
+When there is no demand for heating or hot water.
+And the appliance remains inactive for a period of 24 hours, the pump will be energised for a few moments to prevent it from seizing.
 Should the flow temperature sensor fall below 7 °C the pump will be energised.
 If the flow sensor temperature falls to below 3 °C the burner will be lit and the appliance will operate at the minimum output until the temperature of the flow sensor reaches 10 °C, whereupon the pump will continue to run in pump over-run mode.